Home Page

 The XEMC transmitter.
 The open cabinets are part of XESC, the short-wave affiliate which seldom stayed on the air very long.
 Through the 70's, short-wave was common in Latin America, where rural areas often did not have radio stations.

-Following nearly a year in Mexico, I traveled for several months through Central America and Colombia, visiting every radio station I could find. shortly, this page will have an assortment of pictures of the stations of this region as they were in 1963.
+Following my time in Mexico, I traveled for several months through Central America and Colombia, visiting every radio station I could find.
+Elsewhere on this site you can find an assortment of pictures of the stations of this region as they were in 1963.